 Joint report of the Executive Board and the Supervisory Board including Declaration of Conformity

-For a clearer understanding, the following gives a general explanation of the application of German company law at Merck KGaA, Darmstadt, Germany, with additional references to the General Meeting and shareholder rights.
+For a clearer understanding, the following gives a general explanation of the application of German company law at Merck KGaA, Darmstadt, Germany, with additional references to the Annual General Meeting and shareholder rights.

 Merck KGaA, Darmstadt, Germany

 The general partner E. Merck KG, Darmstadt, Germany, holds around 70% of the total capital of Merck KGaA, Darmstadt, Germany (equity interest); the shareholders hold the remainder, which is divided into shares (share capital).
 E. Merck KG, Darmstadt, Germany, is excluded from the management of business activities.
 The general partners with no equity interest (Executive Board) manage the business activities.
-Nevertheless, due to its substantial capital investment and unlimited personal liability, E. Merck KG, Darmstadt, Germany, has a strong interest in the businesses of Merck KGaA, Darmstadt, Germany, operating efficiently in compliance with procedures.
+Nevertheless, due to its substantial capital investment and unlimited personal liability, E. Merck KG, Darmstadt, Germany, has a strong interest in ensuring that the businesses of Merck KGaA, Darmstadt, Germany, operate efficiently in compliance with procedures.
 The participation of Merck KGaA, Darmstadt, Germany, in the profit/loss of E. Merck KG, Darmstadt, Germany, in accordance with articles 26 et seq. of the Articles of Association further harmonizes the interests of the shareholders and of E. Merck KG, Darmstadt, Germany.
 E. Merck KG, Darmstadt, Germany, appoints and dismisses the Executive Board.
 In addition, E. Merck KG, Darmstadt, Germany, has created bodies – complementing the expertise and activities of the Supervisory Board – to monitor and advise the Executive Board.
-This task applies primarily to the Board of Partners of E. Merck KG, Darmstadt, Germany.
+This applies primarily to the Board of Partners of E. Merck KG, Darmstadt, Germany.

-Based on the provisions of the German Stock Corporation Act, the Articles of Association of Merck KGaA, Darmstadt, Germany, and the rules of procedure of the various committees, Merck KGaA, Darmstadt, Germany, has a set of rules for the Executive Board and its supervision that meet the requirements of the German Corporate Governance Code.
+Based on the provisions of the German Stock Corporation Act, the Articles of Association of Merck KGaA, Darmstadt, Germany, and the rules of procedure of the various committees, Merck KGaA, Darmstadt, Germany, has adopted a set of rules for the Executive Board and its supervision that meet the requirements of the German Corporate Governance Code.
 The investors, who bear the entrepreneurial risk, are protected as provided for by the German Corporate Governance Code.
 We take suggestions from the capital market on corporate governance seriously and hold discussions with investors and shareholder representatives.

 The General Meeting of Merck KGaA, Darmstadt, Germany